 .spec.ttlSecondsAfterFinished field of a Job, as in this

-The TTL controller will assume that a resource is eligible to be cleaned up
+The TTL-after-finished controller assumes that a Job is eligible to be cleaned up

-TTL controller cleans up a resource, it will delete it cascadingly, i.e. delete
+TTL-after-finished controller cleans up a job, it will delete it cascadingly, that is to say it will delete

-The TTL seconds can be set at any time.
+You can set the TTL seconds at any time.
 Here are some examples for setting the

 .spec.ttlSecondsAfterFinished field of a Job:

-- Specify this field in the resource manifest, so that a Job can be cleaned up automatically some time after it finishes.
+- Specify this field in the Job manifest, so that a Job can be cleaned up automatically some time after it finishes.

-- Use a mutating admission webhook to set this field dynamically at resource creation time.
-Cluster administrators can use this to enforce a TTL policy for finished resources.
+- Use a mutating admission webhook to set this field dynamically at Job creation time.
+Cluster administrators can use this to enforce a TTL policy for finished jobs.

 .spec.ttlSecondsAfterFinished field of Jobs,

-can be modified after the resource is created or has finished.
-However, once the
+after the job is created or has finished.
+If you extend the TTL period after the

-Because TTL controller uses timestamps stored in the Kubernetes resources to determine whether the TTL has expired or not, this feature is sensitive to time skew in the cluster, which may cause TTL controller to clean up resource objects at the wrong time.
+Because the TTL-after-finished controller uses timestamps stored in the Kubernetes jobs to determine whether the TTL has expired or not, this feature is sensitive to time skew in your cluster, which may cause the control plane to clean up Job objects at the wrong time.